 The wiring is disconnected or damaged

-These methods should work for just about any Sentry Safe model, including the ones with keys, and combination locks; or the electronic and biometric safes.
-We recommend doing these before you call your locksmith or safe technician (typical trip charge $100) or the safe manufacturer.
+These methods should work for just about any Sentry Safe model, including the ones with keys and combination locks or the electronic and biometric safes.
+Before you call your locksmith, safe technician (typical trip charge is around $100), or the safe manufacturer, we recommend doing these.

 Dead Batteries

-If you are lucky the simplest reason why your safe won't open is dead safe batteries.
-Sounds silly, but you will be surprised how many times this is the case.
-Pop the battery or batteries out of the battery holder, check the terminals, and if you can't check the battery charge, just replace the battery with a brand-name battery pack like Duracell or Energizer.
-We recommend staying away from off brand batteries because studies show they lose power much faster than the branded types.
+If you are lucky, dead-safe batteries are the simplest reason your safe won't open.
+It sounds silly, but you will be surprised how often this happens.
+Pop the battery or batteries out of the battery holder, check the terminals, and if you can't check the battery charge, replace the battery with a brand-name battery pack like Duracell or Energizer.
+We recommend avoiding off-brand batteries because studies show they lose power much faster than branded types.

 Tug the handle of the safe in the opposite direction from how you turn it to open it.
 Enter the combo code if you have an electronic safe, otherwise, try turning the key.
 This will release some of the pressure on the bolt work and can help the handle come loose.